mdedge/stfs/README.md

 # from-scratch
-Code and supplemental material for Statistical Thinking from Scratch
+Code and supplemental material for Statistical Thinking from Scratch: A Primer for Scientists, by M.D.
+Edge.